 October 17, 2019

 To say that alpaca sweaters are “immortal” is a pretty bold boast.
 But yes, without wanting to be macabre, if you properly care for your alpaca sweater, it might outlive you.
-If you intend to throw down some currency for top-end Peruvian clothing from your favorite high quality alpaca seller, you need to take on the responsibility of knowing how to wash and store this luxurious garment.
+If you're investing in top-end Peruvian clothing you need to know how to wash and store it.
 We operated a retail store for 32 years in a small town and saw our sweaters go through the complete life cycle on many many customers, so we are speaking from experience.

 Why Buy Alpaca Sweaters?

-Before we dive into caring for your alpaca cardigan or sweater, let’s explore why you might want to purchase one (or three) to begin with.
-First of all, you can wear it as a spring, fall or winter sweater, as well in over-cooled offices or on brisk summer nights.
-Even better, while you’re wearing the heck out of nearly year-round, it’s not pilling or stretching, because alpaca fiber is extremely long and incredibly strong.
+Before we dive into caring for your alpaca cardigan or sweater, let’s explore why you might want to purchase one to begin with.
+First, you can wear it as a spring, fall or winter sweater, as well as in over-cooled offices or on brisk summer nights by the ocean.
+Even better, while you’re wearing it nearly year-round, it’s not pilling or stretching, because alpaca fiber is extremely long and incredibly strong.
 We have seen alpaca wool sweaters decades old that still looked great.
 In fact, we own some.

 We could go on about this amazing fiber: how its cultivation allows traditional rural farmers to stay on their lands.
 How it’s a sustainable clothing brand dating back 5000 years and getting shout-outs from Tupac Yupanqi, Manco Capac and other fourteenth-century Inca celebrities.
 That’s right: during the Inca Empire alpaca was reserved for the royalty.
 But whether you’re wearing an alpaca poncho or a long elegant sweater coat, all types of sweaters of alpaca are uniquely silky, soft, and durable, and they’ll make you feel like a million bucks.
 And that’s what really counts